 Now look at the two photos below.
 Two death warrants signed for witches from the witch trial records of the Salem witch hysteria – Bridget Bishop and Martha Corey.
-Look closely at the one on the right.
+Look closely at the witch trial death warrant on the right.
 The paper seems incredibly bright and clean, the wax stamp is bright red.
 Almost too perfect, isn’t it?

-And the one on the left, tattered and barely readable.
+And the witch trial death warrant on the left, tattered and barely readable.
 The stamp destroyed.
 You can’t even tell what it says.
 Who could authenticate such a document?
 But isn’t that what a missing sheriff’s order from 1692 would most likely look like?

 In 1692 and 1693, the courts of Massachusetts did indeed order the deaths of 20 people for witchcraft.
 Two hundred (perhaps a few more) were charged in what historians now believe was a massive case of petty jealousies and score settling.
 One scientist, though, has posited that it was a case of fungus-induced hysteria.

-Killing witches was nothing new, but with the increasing enlightenment of people in 1692 the Salem trials stood out for their sheer insanity and corruption.
+Killing witches was nothing new, but the the Salem trials stood out for their sheer insanity and corruption.
 In the aftermath, the court papers were stored away and an 1875 review found the death warrants for the 20 murdered witches were, for the most part, gone from the files.

 This was roughly the state of play in 1932 when “Captain E. Newman Bradley” knocked on the door of A.B.
 MacDonald, a writer for the Kansas City Star.
 Though somewhat knowledgeable about historic documents, MacDonald bought Bradley’s story that he needed money to travel because he had been notified his wife was dead.

-MacDonald’s main reservation about buying the document for $20 was that he was taking advantage of MacDonald’s misfortune.
+MacDonald’s main reservation about paying $20 for the witch trial death warrant was that he was taking advantage of MacDonald’s misfortune.
 He would pay more, he offered, if the man could wait until morning for a check.
-But Bradley was clearly a “bird in the hand” man, and fled with a wave of his hand.
+But Bradley was clearly a bird-in-the-hand man, and fled with a wave of his hand.

-In 1939, another death warrant emerged for five of the witches.
+In 1939, another death warrant emerged for five of the accused witches.
 It is in the Boston Public Library collections.
 Others, however, remain missing.
-None of this means that the “death warrant” you find mixed in with the family photos in the attic or stashed in a box at the yard sale isn’t real.
+None of this means that the 'death warrant' you find mixed in with the family photos in the attic or stashed in a box at the yard sale isn’t real.
 But you probably want to have it checked out before planning your retirement.